duo3d/samples/Readme.md

 Open the terminal and type: `sh ./BuildAll.sh`.
 The executables will be generated and placed to `bin` folder.

-##Help
+##Getting Help

-For more information about code samples please visit [DUO SDK Documentation](https://duo3d.com/docs/articles/sdk) page.
+For more information about DUO API and code samples please visit [DUO SDK Documentation](https://duo3d.com/docs/articles/sdk) page.